What is a 403 error and how can you fix it?

 6. Disable your VPN – If you use a VPN and get a 403 status code, try disabling it and reloading the page, as some sites restrict access through a VPN.

-How to fix a 403 error code on your website
+How to fix a 403 error code on your own website

-The steps above are similar to how to clear a 403 error on your own website.
-According to kinsta.com, there are a few simple things to try first, like refreshing your page and double-checking the address you typed in.
-Clearing your browser cache can also help clear a 403 error.
+The steps above are similar to how to clear a 403 error on your website.
+According to kinsta.com, a few simple things to try first are refreshing your page and double-checking the address you typed in.
+Clearing your browser cache can also help.

 If you are a site owner throwing out 403 forbidden errors, there are ways to help eliminate those.